- Search The Registry

 *Blackface in America is affirmed on this date in 1441.
 Blackface is a form of theatrical or media makeup.
 It is used mainly by white performers to portray a caricature of a black person of African descent.

 There is no agreement about a single moment that constitutes the origin of blackface.
-The journalist and cultural commentator John Strausbaugh places it as part of a tradition of "displaying Blackness for the enjoyment and edification of white viewers" that dates back at least to the middle passage when captive Africans were displayed in Portugal.
+The journalist and cultural commentator John Strausbaugh places it as part of a tradition of "displaying Blackness for the enjoyment and edification of white viewers" that dates back to the middle passage when captive Africans were displayed in Portugal.
 Black Peter (Zwarte Piet) is a "Black Face" character of 6th-century European folklore, a companion of Saint Nicholas (Dutch "Sinterklaas").

 Whites routinely portrayed black characters in the Elizabethan and Jacobean theater, most famously in Othello (1604).
 However, Othello and other plays of this era did not involve the emulation and caricature of "such supposed innate qualities of Blackness as inherent musicality, natural athleticism," etc., that critics see as crucial to blackface.
 In the United States, Blackface is a cultural ritual of acting out the word Nigger, structured to demean and ridicule the black community.
 The practice gained popularity during the 19th century.
 It contributed to the spread of racial stereotypes such as the "happy-go-lucky darky on the plantation" or the "dandified coon".
 By the mid-1800s, blackface minstrel shows had become a distinctive American art form, translating formal works such as opera into popular terms for a general audience.

 D. W. Griffith's The Birth of a Nation (1915) used white people in blackface to represent all of its central black characters, but the reaction against the film's racism ended this practice in dramatic film roles.
 After that, white people in blackface would appear almost exclusively in broad comedies or "ventriloquizing" blackness in the context of a vaudeville or minstrel performance within a film.
-This stands in contrast to made-up white people routinely playing Native Americans, Asians, Arabs, and so forth for several more decades.
+This contrasts to made-up white people routinely playing Native Americans, Asians, Arabs, and so forth for several more decades.

 Through the 1930s, many white people who performed in blackface in film, including Al Jolson, Eddie Cantor, Bing Crosby, Fred Astaire, Buster Keaton, Joan Crawford, Doris Day, Betty Grable, Laurel and Hardy, Betty Hutton, Mickey Rooney, Shirley Temple, Judy Garland, and others.
 Blackface makeup was primarily eliminated even from live-action film comedy in the U.S. after the end of the 1930s when public sensibilities regarding race began to change, and blackface became increasingly associated with racism and bigotry.
 As late as the 1940s, Warner Bros. used blackface in Yankee Doodle Dandy (1942).

 In The Spoilers (1942), John Wayne appeared in blackface and bantered in a mock accent with a black maid who mistook him for an authentic black man.
 American cartoons from the 1930s and 1940s often featured characters in blackface gags and other racial and ethnic caricatures.
 Blackface was one of the influences in the development of characters such as Mickey Mouse.
-The United Artists 1933 release "Mickey's Mellerdrammer," a sleaze of "melodrama" thought to go back to the earliest minstrel shows, was based on a production of Uncle Tom's Cabin by the Disney characters.
+The United Artists 1933 release "Mickey's Mellerdrammer," a sleaze of "melodrama" thought to return to the earliest minstrel shows, was based on a production of Uncle Tom's Cabin by the Disney characters.
 Mickey was already black, but the advertising poster for the film shows Mickey with exaggerated, orange lips; bushy, white side-whiskers; and his now trademark white gloves.
 For decades, dark images had been seen in the branding of everyday products and commodities such as Picaninny Freeze, the Coon Chicken Inn restaurant chain, and Nigger Hair Tobacco.

 By the 1950s, the NAACP had begun calling attention to such portrayals of African Americans and mounted a campaign to end blackface performances and depictions.
 By the mid-20th century, indifferent attitudes about race and prejudice ended the prominence of blackface makeup used in performances in America and elsewhere.
 Blackface in contemporary art remains limited to theatrical devices and is used today as social commentary or satire.
 Perhaps the most enduring effect of blackface is its precedent in introducing African American culture internationally, though through a distorted lens.
 Commodities bearing iconic "darky" images, from tableware, soap, and toy marbles to home accessories and T-shirts, continue to be manufactured and marketed.
-There is mainly a thriving niche market for such items in the U.S. The value of the original examples of darky iconography has risen steadily since the 1970s.
+There is mainly a thriving niche market for such items in the U.S. The value of the original examples of dark iconography has risen steadily since the 1970s.

 With the eventual successes of the 20th-century American Civil Rights Movement, blackface was generally considered highly offensive, disrespectful, and racist by the turn of the 21st century.
 However, the practice (or similar-looking ones) continues in other countries.
 Blackface's appropriation, exploitation, and assimilation of black culture and the inter-ethnic artistic collaborative results were but an opening to the lucrative business.
 The packaging, marketing, and spreading of African American cultural expression and its countless spinoffs in the 21st century's world popular culture.
 There have been several inflammatory incidents of white college students putting on blackface.
 Such incidents usually escalate around Halloween.
 Media